rahmalitn/arafatbcse/README.md

-# 👋 Hi, I'm Arafat Sultan (@arafatbcse)
+# 👋 Hi, I'm MD RAHMAT ALI (@rahmalitn)

-I'm a passionate **Fullstack Software Engineer** and currently pursuing an **B.Sc. in Computer Science and Engineering**.
+I'm a passionate **Fullstack Software Engineer** and Professional Economist**.
 I love blending the analytical rigor of math with the creativity of code to build innovative and impactful solutions.

 ---